Homestead in Allegheny County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Rivers of Steel National Heritage Area.

 Location.
 40° 24.465′ N, 79° 55.01′ W. Marker is in Homestead, Pennsylvania, in Allegheny County.
-Marker can be reached Touch for map.
+Marker can be reached from West Bridge Street 0.1 miles from West Waterfront Drive.
 Located in a little park behind Starbucks.
+Touch for map.
 Marker is in this post office area: Homestead PA 15120, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 The Homestead Grays (approx. ¼ mile away); Mary Harris "Mother" Jones (approx. 0.4 miles away); Frances Perkins (approx. 0.4 miles away); Bost Building (approx. 0.7 miles away); a different marker also named Bost Building (approx. 0.7 miles away); Carnegie Library of Homestead Swim Team (approx. 0.7 miles away); Carnegie Library of Homestead (approx. ¾ mile away); Homestead Strike Victims (approx. 1.1 miles away).
 Touch for a list and map of all markers in Homestead.

 Credits.
 This page was last revised on April 13, 2018.
-This page originally submitted on April 13, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 50 times since then.
+It was originally submitted on April 13, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 83 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 13, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.